LazyDevoCat/flask_projeckt/README.md

-# Simple Traning Flask project
+# Simple Training Flask project

-This is simple Flask project for learning how work and creates a simple web applications on Python.
+This is simple Flask project for learning propose: how work and creates a simple web applications on Python.